 Horizontal clearance is a consideration for tied-back and nailed walls.
 Tie-backs are often installed with a continuous flight auger somewhat longer than the depth of the hole, which means 50+ ft. of horizontal clearance is desired.
 Sectional augers may be used in limited clearance areas.
 Nails, being shorter, typically need around 20 ft. of clearance for installation.
 Because of the minimum size of common drilling equipment used, 20-ft. horizontal and 6-ft. vertical clearances should be considered minimum clearances.

 The final criterion is aesthetics, a difficult area because opinions vary widely.
 Within reason, most aesthetic treatments can be accomplished independently of wall type.
 Some walls such as concrete block walls, however, have an appearance so unique that it cannot be duplicated by another wall type.
 However, concrete block facing elements can be used with another type wall to accomplish the aesthetic goal.
-Contact the Bridge Division for assistance designing aesthetic treatments for walls.
 The aesthetic treatment of retaining walls may involve items such as:

 Depending on the treatment selected, cost may not be significantly affected.
 The use of simple form liners can be economical, and colored concrete can be expensive.
 Normal field surface finishing of colored concrete can yield variable colors.

 Consider also the amount of interaction that will occur between the motoring public and the aesthetic treatment.
 A complicated graphic next to a high-speed roadway is a blur to most passing motorists, who might view the graphic for only tenths of a second.
 In this case, a simple form liner might be a more appropriate treatment.
 If a wall faces a park or other public area, more elaborate treatments may be warranted.